jthingelstad/thingles.github.io/_posts/2008/2008-06-03-bricking-my-linksys-wtr-54gs.md

 I did the hack and everything went really great, until it didn't.
 The router just died after flashing a new boot-loader on it and I can't get it do to anything.
 I may be able to bring it back to life with a JTAG cable, but that is a serious amount of work for sometime when I'm back at home.
 Lesson learned, should have left it alone.

-Of course the hotel we stayed at for [RailsConf](/thingelstad/railsconf-2008-recap) lacked WiFi, and my brick didn't do any good.
+Of course the hotel we stayed at for [RailsConf]{% link _posts/2008/2008-06-03-railsconf-2008-recap.md %} lacked WiFi, and my brick didn't do any good.